ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 Replication Manager is a Java application, based on Eclipse RCP 3.6.2 technology (http://www.eclipse.org/).
 Therefore, it will work on any platform on which Eclipse RCP is supported.
 For additional information, please refer to the supported platform list at http://www.eclipse.org/eclipse/development/readme_eclipse_3.6.2.html.

 At this time, Replication Manager is now distributed in Windows and Linux-compatible packages.
-It will be packaged for other platforms in the future if demand merits.

 | Package Name                                        | Operating System | Graphic System | JRE              |
 | --------------------------------------------------- | ---------------- | -------------- | ---------------- |
 | ReplicationManager-win32.win32.x86.zip              | Windows          | win32          | JRE 6 included   |
 | ReplicationManager-linux.gtk.x86.zip (JRE included) | Linux            | GTK            | Java 6 or higher |

-Since Replication Manager is bundled with the JRE 6 for the Microsoft Windows system, users do not need to install the JRE.
-However, other operating system users must configure the JRE and related environment variables appropriately.
+Since Replication Manager for the Microsoft Windows system is bundled with the JRE 6, users do not need to install the JRE.
+However, other operating system users must configure the JRE and related environment variables appropriately to use Java.

 #### Compatible Altibase version